 Section 1.4.
 Meetings of the Disclosure Practices Working Group.
-The DPWG shall meet as often as necessary to fulfill its obligations, but generally shall plan to meet at least once a calendar year to discuss matters related to these Procedures.
-A bond due diligence session will satisfy such meeting requirement, provided the Director, one or more deputy City Attorneys and the City's outside disclosure counsel attends such session, and it is understood by the parties that the due diligence session is serving as a meeting of the DPWG.
-Meetings of the DPWG are intended to be internal meetings of City staff and shall not be deemed to be public meetings for purposes of the Brown Act or Sunshine Ordinance.
+The DPWG shall meet as often as necessary to fulfill its obligations, and generally shall meet at least once every two years to discuss matters related to these Procedures.
+Meetings of the DPWG are intended to be internal meetings of City staff and shall not be deemed to be public meetings for purposes of the Brown Act or the City's Sunshine Ordinance.

-Any member of the DPWG may request a meeting of the DPWG.
+Any member of the DPWG may request a meeting of the DPWG to discuss any topic within the scope of these Procedures.
 If requested, the Disclosure Coordinator will endeavor to convene a meeting of the DPWG.
-Members of the DPWG should, to the extent practicable, attend meetings in person but may participate in meetings by telephone.
-As necessary, the Disclosure Coordinator will distribute an agenda for each DPWG meeting.
-The agenda shall be prepared in consultation with members of the DPWG.
-Any member or ex officio participant of the DPWG may place an item on the agenda.
-The Disclosure Coordinator shall be required to keep a record of meetings and a brief summary of the matters discussed.
+Members of the DPWG may participate in meetings by telephone.
+The Disclosure Coordinator shall keep a record of DPWG meetings and a brief summary of the matters discussed.